jt

 It was time to get back to the workbench: how to grow the traffic?
 Why not launch a media focusing on tips to land an internship from 0 to 1 with do’s and don’ts?
 It could be a great growth relay for constant traffic and social media posts.

 But do you feel the paradox of me looking for an internship and giving tips simultaneously?
-If a recruiter passed by and would not be aligned with my words, I'd have been rejected instantly and put on a blacklist.
+If a recruiter passed by and wasn’t aligned with my words, I’d have been rejected instantly and put on a blacklist.
 What a great way to dig your own grave.

-I defintely think that fear, being paralyzed and not having strong conviction is what loses you when working on something.
-I think we have to be bold, and to this date I still think that I'm not ready yet to wear this cap.
+I definitely think that fear, being paralyzed, and not having strong conviction is what loses you when working on something.
+I think we have to be bold, and to this date I still think I’m not ready yet to wear this cap.

-This is how I let the project live its life by itself for few months first, then for a year or so.
-But my intuiton told me I couldn't drop this sideproject without much marketing effort.
-Funny that I've said it's all about personal branding earlier, right?
+This is how I let the project live its life by itself for a few months first, then for a year or so.
+But my intuition told me I couldn’t drop this side project without much marketing effort.
+Funny that I’ve said it’s all about personal branding earlier, right?

-After a while, I invested some time to rank on Google on other keywords than just "internship" and "internland".
-To do this, I fetched cities with over X inhabitants and created a specific page with auto-filtering so I could reank up geographically.
+After a while, I invested some time to rank on Google on other keywords than just “internship” and “internland”.
+I fetched cities with over X inhabitants and created a specific page with auto-filtering so I could rank up geographically.
 Pressed Push.
-Waited 1 week, 2 weeks, 3, 4...
-Nothing.
+Waited 1 week, 2 weeks, 3, 4… Nothing.
 This made me kind of sad and desperate on how to create awareness around this project.
-And I decided it was time to move away and work on something else, something new.
+I decided it was time to move away and work on something else, something new.

 Stay hungry, stay foolish

-This is the end of the story, no fancy outcomes except that it was a great opportunity to learn a lot.
-I'd have loved to build what was on the intial roadmap, such as a way for students to select their favorites offers and build alert on new results.
-Or even better, pick offers and batch apply in one click with a custom application such as a variable-based cover letter.
+This is the end of the story — no fancy outcomes, except that it was a great opportunity to learn a lot.
+I’d have loved to build what was on the initial roadmap, such as a way for students to select favorite offers and build alerts on new results.
+Or even better, pick offers and batch-apply in one click with a custom application — a variable-based cover letter.
 No AI involved.

-Oh and I've almost forgot to say: Internland got good SEO results about 3-4 months after the update, getting organic traffic thanks to the geo-based page.
-But definitely not enough to get back on it, especially that I was convinced it was time to move on.
+Internland got good SEO results about 3-4 months after the update, getting organic traffic thanks to the geo-based pages.
+But definitely not enough to get back on it, especially as I was convinced it was time to move on.

-The last lesson I've learnt: invest time on your SEO early on, it takes time to get results and it could help driving traffic organically to test out your ideas.
+The last lesson I’ve learned: invest time in your SEO early on.
+It takes time to get results, and it could help drive traffic organically to test out your ideas.